ASNeG/OpcUaStack/README.rst

 The server reads the setting from file **OpcUaServer.xml** and runs the user application.
 Now the application is available via OPC UA protocol on port 9012.

-For more information about how to write your own OPC UA client server application see ASNeG-Demo_.
+For more information about how to write your own OPC UA client server application see example_ and ASNeG-Demo_.

 References